Lennerblom/data-structures-and-algorithms/fizzbuzztree/README.md

 # FizzBuzzTree
 ---
-## Challenge
+## Description
-Write a function called `FizzBuzzTree(tree)` which takes a tree as an argument.
-Without utilizing any of the built-in methods available to your language, determine weather or not the value of each node is divisible by 3, 5 or both, and change the value of each of the nodes respectively.
-Return the tree with it’s news values.
+This function called `FizzBuzzTree(tree)` takes a tree as its only argument.
+It will determine weather or not the value of each node is divisible by 3, 5 or both, and change the value of each of the nodes to 'fizz', 'buzz', or 'fizzbuzz' respectively.
+It then returns the tree with it’s news values.
 ## Solution
 ![whiteboard](assets/fizzbuzztree.jpg)